lubianat/quali_phd/manuscript.md

 We diligently fixed and improved information on cell types on Wikidata.
 As of 8 December 2021, the Wikidata database contains 2834 instances of "cell type" (see current status at <https://w.wiki/b2t>) and 0 instances of "cell" (<https://w.wiki/4XAg>) highlighting the improvements in both quantity and quality.
+This increase stems both from the PanglaoDB initiative (around 430 new types) and from the Wikidata Bib curation, described in a later chapter.

 ### Methodology for PanglaoDB integration